mbryzek/schema-evolution-manager/README.md

 ## Purpose

-Schema Evolution Manager makes it very simple for engineers to contribute schema changes to a postgresql database, managing the schema evolutions as proper source code.
+Schema Evolution Manager (sem) makes it very simple for engineers to contribute schema changes to a postgresql database, managing the schema evolutions as proper source code.
 Schema changes are deployed as gzipped tarballs named with the corresponding git tag.